-I’ll be honest, up until this point I had never run an opportunity cost analysis on student loan debt.
+I have to admit that running that opportunity cost analysis on our student loan debt was sobering.
 I don’t like dwelling on the past, and once our student loans were paid off I never looked back.
-This was an eye opener for me.
+But this exercise was an eye opener for me.
 A $1M potential net worth disadvantage is a pretty big deal.
-I’m glad our savings rate helped to boost our speed and ultimately overcome the deficit.
+I’m glad our savings rate helped to boost our net worth and ultimately overcome the deficit.

-Some of the loan amounts I’ve come across in similar discussions are quite humbling.
-There are no easy ways to combat the curse, but there are plenty of ways to minimize the damage.
+Some of the loan amounts I’ve come across during casual discussions are quite humbling.
+There are no easy ways to combat the student loan curse, but there are plenty of ways to minimize the damage.
 If you’re carrying large student loan debts, you should investigate all available options to lower your burden.

 Anything you can do to increase your cash flow is worth looking into.

 Readers, are you still struggling with student loan debt?
 Have you tried to consolidate or refinance your loans to lower the burden?
 Do you feel like student loan debt puts people at a disadvantage relative to FIRE?
 Any other tips on removing the curse?
 Share your thoughts and comments below! – Max